Andikazidanef15/Recommender-System-Project/README.md

 {'sales_id':['AAA','BBB',...], 'menu_id': ['CCC', 'DDD', ...]}
 ```

-# TRAINING AND EVALUATE MODEL
+# Training and Evaluate NCF Model
 To train and evaluate NCF model run these steps:
 1. Insert the data (csv format) in the data folder
 2. Install all required packages